Abbey Wealth's free review explains how your EU retirement can be affected by Brexit and how to protect and secure your residency and finances abroad.

 The Portuguese government offers global retirees a 10-year exemption from income tax on foreign occupational pensions.

 When you retire to Portugal and become a non-habitual resident there, your pension will be taxable in Portugal according to the double taxation agreement (DTA) between the UK and Portugal.
-However, under Portugal’s non-habitual regime (NHR), for the first 10 years, Portugal won’t tax your pension.
-In short, you will have 10 years of tax-free living.
+However, under Portugal’s non-habitual regime (NHR), for the first 10 years, Portugal will tax your pension at a flat rate of 10%.

 The result is that Portugal is growing rapidly in popularity among retirees and the semi-retired from all around the world.
 The Algarve and other regions are filling with happily retired Scandinavians, Britons and other nationals appreciating everything the country so generously offers.